gui2de/ppol768-spring23/Class Materials/week-08/README.md

 ## Setup

 As usual, create a branch from `instructions` at the indicated commit.
 Name the new branch `yourNetID-week08`.
 Create a folder called `week-08` inside your `Individual Assignments` folder.
 Create a `README.md` file inside that folder, and an `outputs` folder there as well.
 You will create one or more do-files; have them create outputs corresponding to the assignment below (in the `outputs` folder); then write a summary of your results in the `README.md` folder including figures and tables as you now know how to do.
+When you are done, create a pull request targeting the `main` branch and request a reviewer.

 ## Part 1: Sampling noise in a fixed population